By Jasper Ribbers

 Guests are aware of these standards and know what to expect.
 This creates a level of trust and removes any worries guests may have.

-In the host industry there's a rule called the 10/5 rule.
+In the hosting industry, there’s a rule called the 10/5 rule.
 It defines how a staff member should act when within ten and five feet from a guest.
 This is to build a relationship between the hotel staff and the guests.
-These relationships are of a very superficial nature though.
+These relationships are of a very superficial nature, though.

 In the short term rental niche, the relationship between the host and the guest plays a more crucial role.
 This is because the guest relies more on the host for the experience.